-Wisconsin, land of cheese and… well cheese.
-At least if you ask my family that’s what we would say.
+Wisconsin, the land of cheese and… well cheese.
+At least if you ask myย family that’s what we would say.
 I’ve heard it also has a football team, and some other stuff going on.
 The important thing to us every time we visit is to stop by the Wisconsin Cheese Factory and buy massively large amounts of cheese.
-However, once we sat down for our Wisconsin unit study as part of our United States geography, we learned there’s quite a bit more to the state than just cheese.
+However, once we sat down for our Wisconsin unit as part of our United States geography, we learned there’s quite a bit more to the state than just cheese, which meant this was a successful geography lesson.

 (this post contains affiliate links)